BlueBrain/circuit-build/doc/source/environments.rst

 - with a custom Python virtual environment already existing,
 - with a custom Apptainer/Singularity image already existing.

+You can also specify the key ``env_vars`` to add or override environment variables to be set before running the job.

 The environments can be overridden adding an ``environments.yaml`` file in the bioname directory, containing only the environments to be overridden.

 The configuration file is validated using this :download:`schema <../../circuit_build/snakemake/schemas/environments.yaml>`.